A Simple Guide on How to Form an LLC in North Carolina

 Step 4: Draft an Operating Agreement

 With your LLC officially formed in the state of North Carolina, your next step should be to draft an operating agreement.
 These are not required by the state, but can be extremely helpful to new LLCs.
-An operating agreement will detail the the roles and responsibilities of the owners of the business, as well as the processes for how you will run your LLC.
-This document also important for outlining ownership percentages, voting rights, and rules for major decision making.
+An operating agreement will detail the roles and responsibilities of the owners of the business, as well as the processes for how you will run your LLC.
+This document is also important for outlining ownership percentages, voting rights, and rules for major decision making.
 Your operating agreement can possibly be requested by potential vendors, partners, or banks when trying to open a business bank account to ensure your LLC is properly set up and organized professionally.

 As your business grows, operating agreements can be helpful with certain issues that will come up such as owners joining or leaving the business, making decisions when votes are split, and adding extra protection when it comes to the personal liability protection.
 These things are useful to have in writing as the LLC grows, and you can always come back and change or update the document whenever you need to.